-Experiential marketing is a branded experience designed to excite and engage consumers through live events.
-Whereas traditional marketing sells by pointing out benefits and features, experiential marketing creates a closer bond between consumers and brands by immersing them in a fun and memorable experience.
+Experiential marketing, by definition, is a branded experience designed to excite and engage consumers through live events.
+Where traditional marketing sells by pointing out benefits and features, experiential marketing creates a closer bond between consumers and brands by immersing them in a fun and memorable experience.

-But just how does experiential marketing work?
-In this article, we’ll take a deeper look at why experiential marketing is beneficial, talk about how experiential marketing makes a lasting impact and examine some successful experiential marketing events so you can learn how to create your own experiential marketing strategy.
+But just what is experiential marketing and how does it work?
+We’ll take a deeper look at why experiential marketing is beneficial, talk about how it makes a lasting impact and examine some successful experiential marketing events so you can learn how to create your experiential marketing strategy.

-Experiential Marketing is a needed consideration for any brand looking to form a lasting impression while fostering brand loyalty.
-The importance of experiential marketing events is now largely proven by the consumer.
-About 74% say that engaging in branded events make them more likely to buy the product or service being promoted.
+Experiential marketing is a needed consideration for any brand looking to form a lasting impression while fostering brand loyalty.
+The importance of experiential marketing events is now proven by the consumer.
+About 74% say engaging in brand events makes them more likely to buy the product or service being promoted.

 The clear return on experiential marketing investment here is difficult to ignore, but there are additional benefits: